Learn to Hunt

 Contact Information by County

 The Trees for Kids grant program serves to educate K-12 and college students in Iowa about the importance of trees through tree planting events at schools and on public land.
-Grant recipients are awarded $1,000-$5,000 per project to purchase trees and mulch from Iowa nurseries.
+Grant recipients are awarded up to $2,500 per project to purchase trees and mulch from Iowa nurseries.
 DNR staff members provide planting, mulching, and watering demonstrations and offer guidance to students as they plant their trees.
-Applications are available for spring and fall.
+Education requirements are different this year due to the pandemic.
+Please read over recommendations in the application.